Dialectics: The Communist Philosophy of Struggle, I

 Our task in the ICWP is to turn the setback of the victory of revisionism in the PLP into its opposite, into a new step forward in the march toward communism.
 Dialectics tells us that the struggle does not move forward in a straight line, but advances by twists and turns.
 Join us and move forward with us in humanityÔs most important struggle, the fight for communism.

-Note: ICWP is committed to make the study of dialectics mass activity, not limited to few Òexperts.Ó We invite you to send in examples of dialectics from your own experience or political work, as well as questions you would like to see answered in Red Flag.
+Note: ICWP is committed to make the study of dialectics a mass activity, not limited to a few Òexperts.Ó We invite you to send in examples of dialectics from your own experience or political work, as well as questions you would like to see answered in Red Flag.

 Revolutionary Dialectics: The 1960s Struggle in China